risetarnished/coding-practice/src/F/BinaryTree/Hard/PostorderTraversalOfBinaryTree/Post-order Traversal of Binary Tree.md

         1.  when previous is current's right child (we are coming back from the right subtree)
             1.  we do not need to do any more traversing ⇒ add current to the list and remove it from the stack
     1.  now we have finish traversal from the current node, we need to go back and check the previous node ⇒ previous = current

+### Iteration - Alternative

+There is also an alternative iterative method provided on [LeetCode](https://leetcode.com/problems/binary-tree-postorder-traversal/solution/):

+*   Let's start from the root and then at each iteration pop the current node out of the stack and push its child nodes.
+In the implemented strategy we push nodes into stack following the order Top->Bottom and Left->Right.
+Since DFS postorder transversal is Bottom->Top and Left->Right the output list should be reverted after the end of loop.
+*   Basically, it is the reversed version of [Pre-order Traversal of Binary Tree](https://docs.google.com/document/d/1VVhLUDsj5bp-noWq2_N40pgw6NDYnNqiEXyNIDFyXgs/edit):
+    *   Push the root to the stack first
+    *   Do a while-loop until the stack becomes empty
+    *   Pop the stack pop element and **_add it to the head of the returning linked list_**
+    *   Try to traverse to the right subtree first because we are **_adding to the head of the returning linked list_**

 ## Solution